MTG/SymbTr-extras/README.md

     source env/bin/activate
     python setup.py install

+The requirements are installed during the setup.
+If that step does not work for some reason, you can install the requirements by calling:

+    pip install -r requirements

 If you want to be able to edit files and have the changes be reflected, then install the repository like this instead:

     pip install -e .

-Now you can install the rest of the dependencies:

-    pip install -r requirements

 Authors
 -------